drom/neghero/README.md

 # neĝero

-Random SnowFlake gcode generator
+SnowFlake G-code generator

-For printing on 3D printer with transparent material PETG, Polycarbonate, etc.
+For printing on 3D printer with transparent material PETG, Polycarbonate, etc. In a single layer.

-In 1+ layers.

-Idea is to generate continious path expanding from center with branches under 30 degrees.
+Generate set of continious outline paths expanding from center with branches under 30 degrees.

 ## Examples